dotnet/AspNetCore.Docs/aspnet/data/ef-mvc/intro.rst

   :emphasize-lines: 1-2
   :dedent: 12

 The name of the connection string is passed in to the context by calling a method on a ``DbContextOptionsBuilder`` object.
 For local development, the :doc:`ASP.NET Core configuration system </fundamentals/configuration>` reads the connection string from the *appsettings.json* file.
+The connection string is highlighted in the following *appsettings.json* example.

 .. literalinclude::  intro/samples/cu/appsettings1.json
   :language: json
   :emphasize-lines: 2-3

-Your *appsettings.json* file created by the Visual Studio new-project template will have a generated database name with a numeric suffix to guarantee uniqueness.
+The connection string created by the Visual Studio new-project template has a generated database name with a numeric suffix to guarantee uniqueness.
 You don't have to change that name.

 SQL Server Express LocalDB
 ^^^^^^^^^^^^^^^^^^^^^^^^^^